- The Firm

 Eric has also successfully litigated many cases under the Freedom of Information Act ("FOIA"), Federal Advisory Committee Act ("FACA"), and other open government statutes, including cases holding that: federal prisoners are entitled to obtain access to their presentence reports under FOIA; expert panels of the National Academy of Sciences must comply with FACA; and the National Archives could not defer to President Nixon's claims of executive privilege in connection with public access to his Presidential papers.

 Eric is on the Board of Directors of Defenders of Wildlife, and has served as the Chairman of that organization's Litigation Committee.
 He is a Vice Chairman of the American Bar Association's Committee on Animal Law, and previously served as a Vice Chairman of the ABA's Committee on Open Government and Right to Privacy.
 In addition, he is on the Board of Advisors of the Center for Native Ecosystems and is the President of the Wildlife Advocacy Project, another non-profit organization.
 Eric is a graduate of the Georgetown University Law Center (J.D.
 1981, magna cum laude) and Johns Hopkins University (B.A.
 1978).
-Before co-founding the firm, he clerked for Judge Thomas Flannery of the U.S. District for the District of Columbia and served as a staff attorney with the Public Citizen Litigation Group.
+Before co-founding the firm, he clerked for Judge Thomas Flannery of the U.S. District Court for the District of Columbia and served as a staff attorney with the Public Citizen Litigation Group.

 Eric has been invited to testify before Congressional committees on a variety of topics, including the proper implementation of the ESA, the licensing of nuclear power plants, access to presidential records, the functioning of the Federal Advisory Committee Act, and impacts of wind power projects on wildlife.
 He has also served as an Adjunct Professor of Law at Georgetown University Law Center, where he taught courses on public interest advocacy and civil litigation.
 He is frequently a guest lecturer at various law schools and a regular participant in conferences and panel discussions.